HugoLeSignor/HugoLeSignor/README.md

 ## 🛠️ What I'm Learning

 - **HTML & CSS**: Building and styling web pages
-- **More to come!**: Planning to learn JavaScript, frameworks, and backend technologies as my course continues
+- **More to come!**: Planning to learn JavaScript, frameworks, PHP and backend technologies as my course continues

 ## 🚀 Goals